eh3rrera/project-reactor-course/docs/04-using-other-reactive-operators/aggregating-flux.md

 Here are some examples of the available `collect*` operators.

-This one collects all elements of the `Flux` into a container using the Java 8 Stream API `Collector`:
+This one collects all elements of the `Flux` into a container using the `Collector` Java 8 Stream API:
 ```java
 Mono<R> collect(
     Collector<? super T,A,? extends R> collector